gemini-cli-extensions/spanner/README.md

 ## Installation

-To install the extension, use the `gemini extensions install` command:
+To install the extension, use the command:

 ```bash
 gemini extensions install github.com/gemini-cli-extensions/spanner.git